HL7/fhir-shc-vaccination-ig/input/pagecontent/index.md

     path/to/bundle.json
     ```

-Bundles produced by Issuers SHALL validate against [VaccineCredentialBundle] or [VaccineCredentialLaboratoryBundle] without errors, and SHOULD validate against [VaccineCredentialBundleDM], [Covid19LaboratoryBundleDM], or [InfectiousDiseaseLaboratoryBundleDM] without errors.
+**Bundles produced by Issuers SHALL validate against [VaccineCredentialBundle] or [VaccineCredentialLaboratoryBundle] without errors and SHOULD validate against [VaccineCredentialBundleDM], [Covid19LaboratoryBundleDM], or [InfectiousDiseaseLaboratoryBundleDM] without errors.**

 To test validation, use one of the example bundles: [Scenario1Bundle], [Scenario2Bundle], or [Scenario3Bundle]; click the "JSON" tab and choose "Download", and then provide the path to the downloaded file in the above command for `path/to/bundle.json`.

 You can also use the online validator at <https://inferno.healthit.gov/validator/>.
 To use this, click "Advanced Options" and upload [package.tgz](package.tgz), then select the name of the profile you want to validate against in the dropdown.